Skip to content

 • Secret access key: The Secret Access Key associated with your AWS Access Key ID, is required for secure API requests.
 This is available in the AWS IAM Console under your user’s security credentials.
 Ensure that it is securely stored and shared only with authorized personnel.

 • Scheme: The scheme specifies the protocol to be used for the connection, such as s3 or https.
-This information depends on your system’s configuration and can be confirmed with the team managing the connection setup or workflow.
+This information depends on your system’s configuration and can be confirmed with the team managing the connection setup.

 • Relative Path: The path within the S3 bucket that points to the specific data or folder you want to access.
 This path is typically structured according to how your data is organized and can be obtained from the team managing the data or the AWS S3 Console.